 d) that Resolution 646 (Rev.WRC-12) addresses the broader category of public protection and disaster relief (PPDR) and encourages administrations to consider identified frequency bands/ranges or parts thereof when undertaking their national planning for the purposes of achieving regionally harmonized frequency bands/ranges for advanced public protection and disaster relief solutions;

-e) that Resolution 36 (Rev. Guadalajara, 2010) addresses the role of telecommunications/ICTs in the service of humanitarian assistance, Resolution 136 (Rev. Guadalajara, 2010) addresses the use of ICTs for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief, and Resolution 34 (Rev. Hyderabad, 2010) addresses the role of telecommunications/ICTs in disaster preparedness, early warning, rescue, mitigation, relief and response,
+e) that Resolution 36 (Rev. Guadalajara, 2010) addresses the role of telecommunications/information and communication technology in the service of humanitarian assistance, Resolution 136 (Rev. Busan, 2014) addresses the use of information and communication technologies for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief, and Resolution 34 (Rev. Dubai, 2014) addresses the role of telecommunications/information and communication technology in disaster preparedness, early warning, rescue, mitigation, relief and response,

 recognizing